tariqdaouda/rabaDB/README.rst

 	from rabaDB.rabaSetup import *
 	RabaConfiguration('test', './dbTest_BasicExample.db')

 Once you've done that, the configuration is a singleton attached to the namespace.
-If the filename does not exists it will be created for you.
+If the filename does not exist it will be created for you.

 You can access it everywhere in you script by simply doing